Kubenew/kubectl-service/README.md

 # kubectl-service
-Create a Service using kubectl
+Create an external loadbalancer Service using kubectl